 It is compatible with most of the General Practice Clinical Information Systems (CIS).
 All identifiable data extracted from a Clinical Information System using CAT Plus is securely stored within the practice and not moved offsite.

 For more information on the PenCS suite of tools please visit https://www.pencs.com.au/ and for more information and support with General Practice Data please contact your PCIO.

 Join the Diabetes Community of Practice

-- Anyone associated with a primary care organisation in the HNECC region is welcome to request membership of the Primary Care QI CoP.
+Anyone associated with a primary care organisation in the Hunter, New England and Central Coaswt regions is welcome to request membership of the CoP.

 Evidence of employment in a primary care organisation or evidence of working closely with primary care clinicians will be required.